MKV vs MP4: 7 Key Differences Between MKV and MP4 Formats

 1. How do I convert MKV to MP4?

-It's easy to convert MKV to MP4, especially with the best video converters in 2023 like WinX HD Video Converter Deluxe.
+It's easy to convert MKV to MP4, especially with the best video converters like Winxvideo AI.
 After downloading and installing this software on your computer, you can convert video format from MKV to MP4 within 3 simple steps.

 - Step 1.
-Open WinX Video Converter and click the + Video button to load the MKV files you want to convert to MP4.
+Open Winxvideo AI, select Video Converter, and click the + Video button to load the MKV files you want to convert to MP4.

 - Step 2.
-Choose a desired MP4 preset on Output Profile panel.
+Choose a desired MP4 preset.
 There are MP4 presets for PC, Mac, Apple, Android, TV, YouTube, and more.

 - Step 3.
 Hit RUN to begin converting MKV to MP4.
 If you want to convert MKV to MP4 without re-encoding, you should check Auto Copy before hitting the RUN button.